frconor-ebook/meditations/_posts/2025-02-10-our-lady-of-lourdes.md

 But curiously, at the very top of the list of tourist destinations in France is Lourdes.
 None of these other very chic places attract anything like the numbers that Lourdes has attracted over the years.
 There\'s something special there.
-The Mother of Jesus was there (cf. John 2:1).
+The Mother of Jesus was there.

 She appeared with her message of charity, of looking out for the sick.
 Today is the World Day of the Sick.